Vizzuality/vizzuality/content/team/jose-hernandez.md

 ---
 name:       José Hernández
 position:   Vídeo & motion graphics
 phrase:     "No matter how old you are, everything is easier to understand if it's fun"
-twitter:
-linkedin:
 email:      jose.hernandez@vizzuality.com
 photo:      unknown_1.jpg
 author:     Alicia